 Here are links to more sources of information about the Aesthetic Realism Teaching Method.
 Listed first are issues of the journal The Right of Aesthetic Realism to Be Known that contain important commentaries by Ellen Reiss and lectures by Eli Siegel about the meaning of education.
-Some of these also contain powerful papers by educators who, like me, have studied and used the Aesthetic Realism Teaching Method and seen its great efficacy in their classrooms.
+Some of these also contain powerful papers by educators who, like me, have studied and used the Aesthetic Realism Teaching Method and seen its great efficacy in their classrooms—not only making it possible for students to learn who had trouble in doing so, but also encouraging them to be kinder.
 The lessons they discuss are about various subjects and were given to students from early childhood grades through high school.

-—with a paper by elementary school teacher Lauren Phillips on earth science, demonstrating how the Aesthetic Realism method has young children love learning
+Elementary school teacher Lauren Phillips writes about earth science, demonstrating how the Aesthetic Realism method has young children love learning.

-—with a paper by middle school math teacher Zvia Ratz, about algebra and ethics, showing that the just way of seeing sameness and difference between people can oppose students’ desire to bully others
+Read a moving paper by middle school math teacher Zvia Ratz, about algebra and ethics, showing that the just way of seeing sameness and difference between people can oppose students’ desire to bully others.

-—with a paper by high school biology teacher and consultant with All For Education Rosemary Plumstead, in which she presents lessons she gave about the opposites in the beautiful structure of a leaf
+High school biology teacher and consultant with All For Education Rosemary Plumstead tells of lessons she gave about the opposites in the beautiful structure of a leaf.

 Editor Ellen Reiss writes: “This issue features the lecture Eli Siegel gave on March 6, 1947 at Steinway Hall: Education and Feeling Good.
 The record we have of it is notes taken at the time, and these are somewhat fragmentary.
 Yet the grandeur of this lecture comes through, its aliveness, its newness—and its importance”